-The gradual extinction of cookies brings forth significant challenges for MTA methods.
+The gradual extinction of cookies brings forth significant challenges to the multi-touch attribution model.
 Let’s explore how privacy legislation affects crucial aspects of MTA:

 - Fragmented Data: Stricter regulations empower users to exercise greater control over their data, resulting in an upswing of opt-outs and ad-blocker usage.
 This fragmented data landscape poses hurdles in accurately tracking users across multiple touchpoints, making it arduous to create a comprehensive picture of customer journeys.